Municipal Conservatory of Guarulhos

 The Municipal Conservatory of Guarulhos is a public educational institution of study and training of music, managed by the municipal government of the city of Guarulhos in the state of São Paulo in Brazil.
-The school provides courses in singing, clarinet, acoustic and electric bass guitar, flute, classical and popular percussion, piano, saxophone, trombone, trumpet, viola, guitar, violin, cello, electric guitar.
+The school provides courses in singing, clarinet, acoustic and electric bass guitar, flute, classical and popular percussion, piano, saxophone, trombone, trumpet, viola, guitar, violin, cello, and electric guitar.

 History

 The Municipal Conservatory of Guarulhos was created by the Municipal Law No. 732, of January 3, 1961.
 It had as its main objective the teaching of music and its dissemination in various genres.
 The law guaranteed gratuity of all courses and decreed that the institution would operate, in principle, experimentally.
 At first, it were offered courses of musical instruments and singing, but the following year was the creation of the law No. 8483 that implemented to its curriculum, courses in drawing, painting and sculpture, thus, the entity had a new nomenclature and transferred its name to Municipal Conservatory of Music and Art, however, the extra courses did not last long.
 Then, in 2010, a new Municipal Law No. 6,742 of 22 October changed the nomenclature for Municipal Conservatory of Guarulhos.
 In 2011 the institution completed 50 years of existence and its instructions includes music theory and music history.
 Now it has 30 teachers, including specialists, masters and doctors and 813 students enrolled, today it is one of the most traditional cultural institutions of Guarulhos.